 To this end at the Council elections in September 1968, the Trust supported those candidates who declared themselves to be aligned with community wishes to retain Kelly’s Bush and these candidates were duly elected.
 However early in 1969, when the developer A.V.
 Jennings asked the new Council to rezone Kelly’s Bush for development, those same councillors did an about face and voted in favour!
 In Joan Croll’s words ‘shock and horror led to action’ – the Battlers were formed and the rest is history.

 With the assistance of the Unions, on 16th June 1971, the Green Ban came into effect.
 It led to 42 further ‘Green Bans’ and over 100 heritage buildings stand in Sydney today because of this first historic Ban at Kelly’s Bush.
 As these pioneers showed us all those years ago, the courage of their convictions was a gift to the community and the environment!

 50th Anniversary Celebration of the World’s First Green Ban

-2021 is the 50th anniversary of this momentous event and to celebrate, Hunters Hill Museum have put together a fascinating exhibition.
-This has unfortunately been affected by Covid closures but, with the help of Hunters Hill Council, an electronic presentation of The Battle for Kelly’s Bush can be viewed here https://artsandculture.google.
+2021 was the 50th anniversary of this momentous event and to celebrate, Hunters Hill Museum put together a fascinating exhibition.
+This was unfortunately affected by Covid closures but, with the help of Hunters Hill Council, an electronic presentation of The Battle for Kelly’s Bush can be viewed here https://artsandculture.google.

 The story bears repeating for new generations and the Village Observer’s report on the 50th anniversary is here https://issuu.com/